core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * SHOULD limit the support for CoAP group requests only to the group resources of the application group(s) using that CoAP group;

-* SHOULD NOT accept group requests that cannot be authenticated in some way;
+* SHOULD NOT accept group requests that cannot be authenticated in some way, i.e., for which it is not possible to securely assert that they have been originated and sent by the alleged, identifiable CoAP endpoint in the OSCORE group;

 * SHOULD NOT provide large amplification factors through its responses to a non-authenticated group request, possibly employing CoAP block-wise transfers {{RFC7959}} to reduce the amount of amplification.